theinvertedform/umt.world/about.md

 ---
 title: About This Website
-description: Inspiration, theorization, technical implementation, and goals for this website.
+description:  Theorization, inspiration, technical implementation, and future projections.
-abstract: This website is a literary project, but it is also an attempt to creatively design a new media work.
-This page presents some of the research I have undertaken to develop my understanding of what a website can be.
+abstract: This website is a literary project, but it is also a visual project.
+The design includes web design, information design, and the design of a hypermedia production environment.
 The principles and inspiration behind the web design, the structure, and the critical mission.
 This is also where I collect technical information and logs.
 layout: meta
 toc: true
 tags:
   - web design
   - new media
+  - hypermedia
 status: active development
 ---